 Her music is stripped down and clean.
 Frequently it’s just a synth, her vocals and room to let it breathe.
 Like her song Coolhand, she is fearless when it comes to baring it all.
 On a daily basis, Buzzy is not the daring type.

-“I am so afraid of change and leaving the house and going places,” said the artist.
+“I am so afraid of change and leaving the house and going places,” says the artist.
 When she does experiment with new things it’s usually because someone else introduces her to it.

-“I get so much inspiration from that because there’s so much fear in that, in leaving and going to a little town up in Northern California,” Buzzy explained.
+“I get so much inspiration from that because there’s so much fear in that, in leaving and going to a little town up in Northern California,” Buzzy explains.

 Her other methods of inspiration are eclectic and personal.

 “I am so nostalgic,” Buzzy moans as she explained her deep attachment to her collection of diaries.
 “It’s probably for the worst, but I am not present at all.
 I am constantly digging up pictures from my past or diary entries.”